-COVID-19 : Update from FISA's Sports Medicine Commission
+COVID-19 : Recommendations from FISA's Sports Medicine Commission

 The Coronavirus is now present globally and the world faces a pandemic situation which forces sport organizations to recommend appropriate measures.
 Therefore, the FISA Sports Medicine Commission (SMC) advice from February 27th, 2020 has been revised based on the latest developments in the global health situation.

-The follow-up of the disease progression in Spain, USA, Iran and Italy and the increase in infected persons in many countries demonstrate that the virus called Sars-CoV-2 and the resulting disease Covid-19 cannot be successfully contained with rare exception.
+The follow-up of the disease progression and the increase in infected persons in many countries demonstrate that the virus called Sars-CoV-2 and the resulting disease Covid-19 cannot be successfully contained with rare exception.
 The virus is apparently easily transmissible via infected individuals with and without obvious symptoms.
 Covid-19 can be transmitted by healthy-appearing carriers.

 National Health authorities provide recommendations on how to prevent spread of new infections.
 FISA strongly encourages each NF to guide their athletes on how to avoid exposure to Covid-19 and such guidance should follow recommendations expected to be promoted by official health authorities, such as WHO and local authorities.
 Simple actions may be effective to limit spread of virus as is known from a common influenza infection.
 The virus is a global pandemic and will require significant effort by all to control.